 The retail chains

-It has opened up more than 500 retail outlets across the world and has established a strong global presence.
+It has opened up more than 500 retail outlets worldwide and established a strong global presence.
 Apple has been credited as one of the most valuable companies and highly profitable giants in the tech industry.
-It is highly known for brand loyalty and high standard hardware and software support.
-After Samsung and Huawei, Apple stands at the third position in smartphone manufacturing.
+It is highly known for brand loyalty and high-standard hardware and software support.
+After Samsung and Huawei, Apple is third in smartphone manufacturing.

-In US market, Apple became the first ever company to have surpassed the valuation of $ 1 trillion mark and also the first publicly traded US company in 2018.
+In the US market, Apple became the first company to have surpassed the valuation of $ 1 trillion and the first publicly traded US company in 2018.
 It has been estimated that more than 1.4 billion products have been sold and used worldwide.

-Apple was ranked on 4th position on Fortune 500 ranking scheme.
-Apple has the highest market value $ 960 billion among the top 100 largest companies in the world and the ultimate brand value of Apple in 2019 was $ 310 billion.
+Apple was ranked in 4th position on Fortune 500 ranking scheme.
+Apple has the highest market value, $ 960 billion, among the top 100 largest companies in the world and the ultimate brand value of Apple in 2019 was $ 310 billion.